celistedeline26/health-insurance-EDA/README.md

 ---

+## Statistical Hypothesis Testing
+An independent two-sample t-test was conducted to compare the mean insurance charges between smokers and non-smokers.
+The test results showed a statistically significant difference in average charges, indicating that smoking status has a substantial impact on insurance costs.

+---

 ## Key Findings & Insights
+These findings are based on exploratory data analysis and descriptive statistics and indicate associations rather than causal relationships.
 - Smoking status is the strongest driver of higher insurance charges.
 - Insurance costs generally increase with age.
 - BMI shows a moderate relationship with insurance charges, particularly among smokers.